dariansereno/My_Neural_Network/README.md

 1. **Modular Architecture:** DeepLearningKit offers a modular architecture allowing users to easily construct neural network models by stacking layers and specifying activation functions.
 2. **Customizable Initialization:** Users can choose from a variety of weight initialization methods such as RandomNormal, Zero, He, Xavier, and LeCun, or define their custom initialization strategies.
 (Not complete)
 3. **Optimizers:** The library provides a selection of optimization algorithms including SGD, Adagrad, RMSProp, Adadelta, and Adam, each with adjustable parameters for fine-tuning the training process.
-4. **Loss Functions:** DeepLearningKit supports commonly used loss functions such as Categorical Cross-Entropy and Binary Cross-Entropy, enabling users to train models for classification and regression tasks.
+4. **Loss Functions:** DeepLearningKit supports commonly used loss functions such as Categorical Cross-Entropy and Binary Cross-Entropy.

 **Getting Started:**
 1. **Installation:** Install DeepLearningKit using pip: